Harshv2608/touriHSTan/README.md

 To run the project on your local machine:

-1. Clone the repository:
+1. **Clone the repository:**

    git clone https://github.com/Harshv2608/touriHSTan.git
    cd touriHSTan

-2. Open the index.html file in your preferred web browser.
+2. **Open index.html** file in your preferred web browser.

+---

-Contributing
+## Contributing

 Contributions are welcome!
 To contribute:

-1.Fork the repository.
+- Fork the repository.

-2.Create a new branch:

-git checkout -b feature-name
+- Create a new branch: git checkout -b feature-name

-Make your changes.
+- Make your changes.

-Commit your changes:

-git commit -m "Add new feature"
+- Commit your changes: git commit -m "Add new feature"

-Push to your branch:

-git push origin feature-name
+- Push to your branch: git push origin feature-name

-Open a pull request.
+- Open a pull request.

+---

-License
+## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+**This project is licensed under the MIT License.**
+---